vuejs/vuepress/packages/docs/docs/guide/markdown-slot.md

 ## Why do I need Markdown Slot?

-First, let's review the relationship between layout components and markdown files:
+First, let’s review the relationship between layout components and Markdown files:

 <diagram-markdown-slot-relationship/>

 Markdown files are providers of metadata (Page content, Configuration, etc.), while layout components consume them.
-We can use `frontmatter` to define some metadata for common data types, but `frontmatter` is hard to do something about markdown / HTML, a complex metadata that involves differences before and after compilation.
+We can use `frontmatter` to define some metadata for common data types, but `frontmatter` is hard to do something about Markdown / HTML, a complex metadata that involves differences before and after compilation.

 Markdown Slot is to solve this kind of problem.

 ## Named Slots

-You can define a named markdown slot through the following markdown syntax:
+You can define a named Markdown slot through the following Markdown syntax:

 ``` md
 ::: slot name